HOME

 The Sorry Tale of Jack Racketts

 This is a story of the American West.
 The story of cowboys who ran out of cows to chase.
-The story of a migrant workers, and the story of one migrant in particular.
-Jack Racketts, the marginalised second son, seeking a home they have made in a new country and dreaming that they have made a place for him as well.
+The story of migrant workers and the story of one migrant in particular, Jack Racketts, a renegade son in a big family, who wanted to be tough, who wanted to be free.

-After too much time sawing wood, hammering nails, climbing ladders, just for dinner, Jack Racketts, found his way to Sawdust, Arizona.
+After too much time chopping wood, hammering nails, climbing ladders, just for his dinner, Jack went looking for his big brother Frank and found him in a little town in Arizona called Sawdust.

-Sawdust, Arizona was just what the name said, something left over after you make something useful.
-Silverload was the real town but it was twenty miles further up into the Galiuro mountains.
-Sawdust was too close to Chirichuaha country for folks to get too comfortable, but that’s where Jack ended up and he was grateful for the shelter.
+Sawdust was just something left over after you make something useful.
+Silverload was the real county town but it was twenty miles further up into the Galiuro Mountains.

-Frank had moved to Sawdust after getting mustered out of Grant’s army.
-He originally came looking for silver like everyone else, but settled for keeping some semblance of order in a town that was not much more that a stage depot where passengers bound for Silverload changed from the comforts of the Santa Fe line to Herman Potter’s broken down Wells Fargo hand me down stagecoach that four knackered out draft horses pulled up and down the mountain every forty eight hours.
+Jack's brother Frank was the the town's sheriff.
+The job came with a shack and a horse, but not much else.
+He had moved to Sawdust after getting mustered out of Grant’s army.
+He originally came looking for silver like everyone else, but settled for keeping some semblance of order in a town that was not much more that a stage depot where passengers bound for Silverload changed from the comforts of the Santa Fe stage line to Herman Potter’s broken down Wells Fargo hand me down stagecoach that four knackered out draft horses pulled up and down the mountain every forty eight hours.

-There was a hotel with a small but decent dining room, a livery stable, a general store, a school, a dress shop and a saloon.
+Sawdust had a grubby hotel with a small but decent dining room, a livery stable, a general store, a school, a dress shop and a saloon.
 Most of the houses were down the hill, closer to the creek, out of the way of passing trade, and passing trouble.
 Sawdust was nothing anyone would take much pride in, but Frank liked it, and Sawdust liked Frank.

 Jack promised Frank it was all going to be fine.
 Jack knew that his luck was running out.
 Sure he could keep on drifting.
 Maybe go out California way.
 But that was a lonely life.
 Too lonely for Jack.